Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/03-Multiple_DDRMC/README.md

   - Run Block Automation:

     ![run_block_automation](./Screenshots/run_block_automation.png)
+    - Set Design Flow as Full System.
+    - Make sure to set Apply Board Preset to Yes.
-    - Enable 1 Memory Controller (this will be used to connect the DDR4 device on the board):
+    - Enable 1 Memory Controller, with type set to DDR and Number to 1 (this will be used to connect the DDR4 device on the board):

     ![run_block_automation2](./Screenshots/run_block_automation2.png)